 From AWAI, a company that trains writers and other freelancers, you can now get Money-Making Travel Blogs: Your Step-by-Step Guide for Turning Adventures and Hobbies into Income.

-I’ll be honest, I’ve not gone through the program yet — it’s brand new — but I’ve learned a lot from other AWAI programs and I also write regularly for them.
+I’ll be honest, I’ve not gone through the program yet, but I’ve learned a lot from other AWAI programs and I also write regularly for them.

 They’re so confident it’s a great program that they’re offering a full one year, 100% money back guarantee if you don’t think it lives up to its promises.